slittorin/home-assistant-configuration/README.md

 # Integrations

-## Integration - Weather

-We want to have a more accurate weather integration for Sweden than the built in, so we utilize SMHI.

-1. Add and enable integration `SMHI`.
-   - Utilize the GPS coordinates set in setup/onboarding stage.
-3. Disable the default integration (in my setup, 'met.no').
-4. Delete thereafter the default integration.
-   - If we this at initial setup of the HA, we do not loose any valid data.
-   - If you want to keep historical data, do not delete this integration.

-## Integration - SQL

-We do not need any integration as this is built into HA.

-### Sensor - Home Assistant database size
+## Generic - Home Assistant

-To be able to gather information on the size and state of MariaDB database we utilize the built in SQL integration.
+We want to keep track of database sizes and number of objects managed by Home Assistant.

-1. Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `sensor:` (add the row `sensor:` if not created, change also `password`):
+1. Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `sensor:` (add the row `sensor:`):
      ```
      - platform: sql
        db_url: !secret recorder_db_url